xizhonghua/cs675/CAN/README.md

 #### Start Peers on Medusa Cluster

-Pre-defined peers can be easliy started using the following shortcuts:
+Pre-defined peers for Medusa Cluster can be easliy started using the following command:
 ```bash
 make run-peer[1-6]
 ```